 beginners' winter climbing courses an introductory course of between 2 and 4 days can be arranged for just yourself or with a partner.
 We'd start by refreshing the basics skills of using an axe and crampons to move un-roped on snow and ice covered slopes.
 You can then cut your teeth on a relatively easy gully or fight your way up a typical mixed buttress climb.
 In essence, these first few routes are all about learning how to look after yourself seconding Scottish winter climbs; which can often be a very wild and elemental experience.
 From then on we can move through the skills needed to become a self-reliant winter climber, at a pace you're capable of and comfortable with.

 improving your winter climbing there's no substitute for hands-on experience when it comes to being a safe winter climber.
 That's why new skills and techniques have to be learnt in real climbing situations.
-We'll climb routes that will not only create good learning opportunities but will also memorable mountain days.
+We'll climb routes that will not only create good learning opportunities but will also result in memorable mountain days.
 You'll see a variety of snow and ice anchors being used, some cunning ways to arrange protection and some innovative methods of winter belaying (when there's soft snow or you've topped-out onto a barren plateau).
 It's advisable to book at least 2 days of instruction if you're really intent on improving your skills.

 where can winter climbing instruction take place? the usual venue for winter climbing instruction is the Northern Corries of the Cairngorm Mountains, with an accommodation base in Aviemore or one of the surrounding villages in the Spey Valley.
 The easy to access Northern Corries have the most reliable winter climbing conditions in Scotland and are blessed with a good selection of routes in the easier and mid grades.
 The style of climbing is predominately 'mixed', with an abundance of good quality buttress routes, interspersed by a number of easy snow gullies.